jalada/yappconfig/README.md

 ## Sample configuration files

-AppConfig supports single stage and multi-stage files.
+yappconfig supports single stage and multi-stage files.
 In Rails it will expect a multi-stage file where the stages correspond with your Rails environment variable.
 It will also expect the configuration file to be in `config/config.yml` in the root of your application.